Crisis in Family and Church Put Under Spotlight

 — Bishop Athanasius Schneider, auxiliary bishop of Astana, Kazakhstan

 Bishop Schneider drew on previous papal teachings firstly to underline how the original and first duty of parents is to educate their children, above all, in the Catholic faith.
-Quoting Pope St. John Paul II, he underlined how the family is the domestic church, and how the future of humanity “passes by way of the family.”
+Quoting Pope St. John Paul II, he stressed how the family is the domestic church, and how the future of humanity “passes by way of the family.”
 It is the place where the young can receive an “authentic catechesis” Bishop Schneider said, adding that one of the main causes of the current moral, spiritual and religious crisis is “religious ignorance.”
-He described the beauty of the Catholic family, how it can be the seedbed of vocations, the original place of the beauty of the Catholic Faith, and gave examples from the past, such as from St. Therese of the Infant Jesus.
+He described the beauty of the Catholic family, how it can be the seedbed of vocations, the original place of the beauty of the Catholic Faith, and gave examples from the past, such as St. Therese of the Infant Jesus.
 Turning to today, he observed “a great apostasy” in the Church that ultimately renounces Christ to accept the spirit of the world, high-ranking prelates stubbornly affirming obvious doctrinal, moral and liturgical errors, condemned 100 times.
-And yet a “growing number of Church leaders and faithful shout ‘Everything is just fine, Milady!’”
-As another speaker, he warned of Pope St. Pius X’s prophecy of a “One-World Church” without dogmas or hierarchy.
+And yet a “growing number of Church leaders and faithful shout ‘Everything is just fine, Milady!’.”
+As with another speaker, he warned of Pope St. Pius X’s prophecy of a “One-World Church” without dogmas or hierarchy.
 The Catholic family, however, represents the “first bulwark against the current great apostasy,” he said, and the two most effective weapons are purity and integrity of the faith and the purity of a chaste life.
 “What the current world and the Church mostly need,” he concluded, “are true Catholic families, the original places of the beauty of the Catholic Faith.”

 “We Are No Longer Witnesses, But Deserters if we Do Not Speak Openly and Publicly”